|

 love with me as she claimed.

-Given that Michael was BY FAR the better
+Given that Michael was the better

-choice, I decided that sooner or later Victoria
+choice by a wide margin, I decided that sooner or later Victoria

 was going to come to her senses and choose